 .@HBO announces series order for HOUSE OF THE DRAGON, a @GameofThrones prequel series co-created by Ryan Condal and @GRRMspeaking, with Ryan Condal and Miguel Sapochnik to partner as showrunners: https://t.co/ccpvVRqmux pic.twitter.com/CPolhMfWiI— HBO PR (@HBOPR) October 29, 2019

-“The Game of Thrones universe is so rich with stories,” Bloys said.
+“The Game of Thrones universe is so rich with stories,” HBO programming president Casey Bloys said in a statement.
 “We look forward to exploring the origins of House Targaryen and the earlier days of Westeros along with Miguel, Ryan and George.”

-According to Deadline, GoT veteran Miguel Sapochnik and Condal will partner as showrunners and will also serve as executive producers along with GoT co-executive producer Martin and Bloys.
+According to Deadline, GoT veteran Miguel Sapochnik and Condal are partnering as showrunners and are also serving as executive producers along with GoT co-executive producer Martin and Bloys.